Open Equity

 Competitive Landscape

-The TV/streaming distribution market is crowded and dominated by incumbents:
+The free streaming/TV aggregation market is crowded and dominated by well-capitalized players:

 Catalysts